 Singer Corey Glover discussed with Billboard magazine how this track can be reconsidered in the age of Obama.
 He explained: "We were talking about the cult of personality around Ronald Reagan, so it's always weird when people talk about the Age of Obama and 'Cult of Personality' and the Cult of Personality around Barack Obama.
 You could look at it at in so many different ways and from so many different perspectives that it loses it's meaning after a while.
 And for us, when we play it, we're not thinking about the Age of Obama, we're thinking about us."

-At the MTV Video Music awards, this took the trophies for Best Stage Performance, Best New Artist and Best Group Video.
+At the MTV Video Music awards, "Cult of Personality" took the trophies for Best Stage Performance, Best New Artist and Best Group Video.
 The ceremony took place on September 6, 1989 while Living Colour was on tour as the opening act for The Rolling Stones.
 They were playing Pittsburgh that night, so Mick Jagger presented them with the awards backstage at Three Rivers Stadium.

 The opening guitar riff in this song has been used on TV to intro sports shows and was also in a Nutri-Grain ad in Australia.